paigexx/paigexx/README.md

 https://ethglobal.com/showcase/woosh-pu1fn

-### Yield.Share - Platform Enabling Users to Supoort Artists Without Spending Money (ETH NewYork 2022)
+### Yield.Share - Yield Farming App For Artists (ETH NewYork 2022)
 🥇 Swivel — Best Use 🚀 Optimism — Just Deploy 🏊‍♂️ Pocket — Pool Prize 🥇 Valist — Best Use 🏊‍♂️ Valist — Pool Prize 🆙 Tatum — Up and Coming 🔟 IPFS/Filecoin — Top 10

 <img width="1000" alt="Screen Shot 2022-08-25 at 9 13 54 PM" src="https://user-images.githubusercontent.com/76425112/186803409-1ece168e-1cf4-4cdb-9e4e-155cd6ea424e.png">

 This platform allows users to stake crypto for a duration of time to support their favorite artists.
-Once the duration of time has passed the users will recive their staking and the creator will receive the yield.
-As a prize for fulfilling the staking period, the user will recieve an NFT, which is proof that the user supported the creator.
+Once the duration of time has passed the users will receive their staking and the creator will receive the yield.
+As a prize for fulfilling the staking period, the user will recieve an NFT, which is proof of support.

 https://yieldshare-production.up.railway.app/